-This framework strives to set itself apart by being lighterweight than its alternatives, without sacrificing useful functionality.
-Openskull.css tries to follow some of the standards that major libraries such as bootstrap have set forward, and will probably feel familiar to people familiar with other frameworks.
+This framework strives to set itself apart by being more lightweight than its alternatives without sacrificing useful functionality.
+Openskull.css tries to follow some of the standards that major libraries such as bootstrap have set forward, and developers who've used them will probably openskull.css familiar.

 This page was built entirely with openskull.css.
 There are no additional demo css rules.

 You can size specific columns with number affixes.

 Place elements inside a grid with an offset